mspnp/serverless-reference-implementation/src/readme.md

 This is required for the admin user who will need to be authenticated to use the Azure Function.

-1. In the Azure Portal, navigate to your Azure AD tenant.
+1. In the Azure Portal, navigate to your Microsoft Entra ID tenant.
 2. Click on **Enterprise Applications** and then search and select the Drone Status application name.
 3. Click **Users and groups**.
 4. Click **Add user**.